 Artichoke Plant Diseases

+A watchful gardener can usually nip artichoke plant diseases in the bud.
 The most common diseases affect the leaves and include Then powdery mildew and botrytis.
 Powdery mildew leaves a white coating on foliage and is caused by fungi, which thrive in moist, warm weather.
 Botrytis blight is also a fungus but it prefers cool, moist environments and causes the plant to collapse.
 Curly dwarf virus has a cute name but the effects are detrimental.
 The virus is transmitted by sucking insects, like aphids, and produces a stunted, sickly plant.

 The majority of artichoke plant diseases can be avoided by crop rotation, pest management and avoiding overhead watering.
 Some diseases, like verticillium wilt, are common on other crop plants like strawberries and lettuces.
 Avoid planting near these crops to avoid spreading disease.
 Care of diseased artichokes may involve removal of afflicted plant parts.
 Healthy, vigorous plants can withstand most artichoke plant diseases.